Parti Bumi Kenyalang

 The party's stated intent is to establish a just, equal, progressive, stable and harmonious society and serve as a platform for Sarawakians to express their concerns about issues affecting the state and safeguard the concerns and autonomy of Sarawak.
+Parti Bumi Kenyalang is also a Sarawak political party that not affiliated with any political party in Sarawak, either ruling government or opposition.